passwordless-id/webauthn/README.md

     - `'local'`: use the local device (using TouchID, FaceID, Windows Hello or PIN)
     - `'roaming'`: use a roaming device (security key or connected phone)
     - `'both'`: prompt the user to choose between local or roaming device.
 The UI and user interaction in this case is platform specific.
+- `domain`: by default, the current domain name is used.
+Also known as "relying party id".
+You may want to customize it for ...
+   - a parent domain to let the credential work on all subdomains
+   - browser extensions requiring specific IDs instead of domains ?
+   - specific iframes use cases?
 - `debug`: If enabled, parses the "data" objects and provide it in a "debug" properties.